Xrvitd/CWF/README.md

 ## License
 CWF is under [AGPL-3.0](https://www.gnu.org/licenses/agpl-3.0.en.html), so any downstream solution and products (including cloud services) that include CWF code inside it should be open-sourced to comply with the AGPL conditions.
-For learning purposes only or not for commercial use.
+For learning purposes only and not for commercial use.
 If you want to use it for commercial purposes, please contact us first.